 Deep or extensive lesions may need to be surgically cleaned up and dead tissue removed (debridement) under anesthesia.
 Your veterinarian will determine the best antibiotic to use based on the culture or your veterinarian’s experience.
-In most cases, antibiotics will be prescribed that are topical (such as silver sulfadiazine [Silvadene]), and systemic (injected) antibiotics.
+In most cases, topical antibiotics will be prescribed (such as silver sulfadiazine [Silvadene]), and systemic (injected) antibiotics.

 Except for large defects, infected skin typically heals better without a bandage.
 But in some cases, a wet-to-dry bandage that is changed daily is needed to help with healing.

 It is common while treating water turtles to use a technique called dry-docking (keeping an aquatic turtle out of the water) for one to two hours daily, or longer as necessary; this allows topical treatment to be applied more efficiently, and the drying may help treat pathogenic bacteria.

 It is important to give the treatments prescribed by your veterinarian exactly how and for the length of time they are prescribed.
 Treatments typically should not be discontinued before the patient is brought back to the clinic and the progress or resolution of lesions has been assessed by your veterinarian.